 And when the dwellers-in-exile came back home again, lots of re-building awaited them.
 Reading and writing, and learning and creating, are integral to our human story of dwelling and journeying and building and rebuilding.
 They are perhaps just as vital as building physical houses, and planting and tending physical gardens.

-These days, I spend most of my time here in my home in the Irish countryside, living with my husband and three grown-up children, teaching (remotely), reading and writing, and wondering about all things beautiful and perplexing and bright.
+These days, I spend most of my time here in my home in the Irish countryside, living with my husband and three grown-up children, reading and writing, preparing to teach, and wondering about all things beautiful and perplexing and bright.
 When I do have the opportunity to wander a little further afield, I like to write home about it.

 The first book I read this New Year was J.R.R.
 Tolkien’s The Hobbit.
 It made me think that I’d like our home to resemble the “Last Homely House”.
 In the story, it is the home of Elrond: